The Wonder Drug®

 Prevent a recurrent heart attack or stroke

-Taken regularly, as directed by a doctor, an aspirin regimen can help reduce your risk of a second heart attack by up to 30%.
+Taken regularly, as directed by a doctor, an aspirin regimen can help reduce your risk of a second heart attack by 31%.
 Regular aspirin use under a doctor's care can also help prevent recurrent non-fatal stroke in people who already have suffered a first ischemic stroke or have had a transient ischemic attack (TIA or mini-stroke).

 Aspirin is not appropriate for everyone so be sure to talk to your doctor before you begin an aspirin regimen.

 Take it during a heart attack

 If taken during a suspected heart attack, aspirin can lessen the damaging effects of the attack and can improve your chance of survival.
 Be sure to call 911 and crush or chew and swallow aspirin as directed by a doctor.
 When taken during a heart attack, and for 30 days thereafter as directed by a doctor, aspirin can help reduce the risk of death by 23%.

 If you suspect a heart attack, call 911 and crush or chew and swallow aspirin as directed by a doctor.